Search and Destroy (manga)

 Search and Destroy (サーチアンドデストロイ, Sāchi Ando Desutoroi) is a Japanese manga series written and illustrated by Atsushi Kaneko.
 The series is a science fiction retelling based on the Dororo manga series written and illustrated by Osamu Tezuka, and was serialized in Micro Magazine's Tezuka tribute manga magazine TezuComi from October 2018 to March 2020.

+Synopsis

+The series is set in a near-future Japan, where robots named "creatures" serve Japan's upper class and attack the underprivileged.
+Doro, a girl who is on the run from the yakuza, meets a mysterious girl with mechanical arms named Hyaku who attacks one of the "creatures".

 Publication

 Written and illustrated by Atsushi Kaneko, Search and Destroy is based on the Dororo manga series written and illustrated by Osamu Tezuka.
-It was serialized in Micro Magazine's Tezuka tribute manga magazine TezuComi from October 5, 2018 to March 5, 2020.
-Its chapters were compiled into three tankōbon volumes released from April 5, 2019 to March 27, 2020.
+It was serialized in Micro Magazine's Tezuka tribute manga magazine TezuComi from October 5, 2018, to March 5, 2020.
+Its chapters were compiled into three tankōbon volumes released from April 5, 2019, to March 27, 2020.

 In July 2023, the series was licensed for English publication by the manga-focused podcast Mangasplaining for their "Mangasplaining Extra" newsletter, with a print release by Fantagraphics initially set for February 2024.
-The first volume was later released on July 23, 2024.
+The volumes were released from July 23, 2024, to November 25, 2025.